AlibabaCloudDocs/sddp/intl.en-US/User Guide/Grant access to data assets.md

         -   30 days
         -   90 days
         -   180 days
-        **Note:** You do not need to activate Log Service to archive audit logs that are generated by SDDP.
+        **Note:** You do not need to activate Log Service to archive audit logs that are generated by DSC.

-7. Click **OK**.
+7. Click **Ok**.

-    After the authorization is completed, SDDP scans authorized data assets for sensitive data.
+    After the authorization is complete, DSC scans authorized data assets for sensitive data.

-## Authorize SDDP to access a MaxCompute project
+## Authorize DSC to access a MaxCompute project

-1. Log on to the [SDDP console](https://yundun.console.aliyun.com/?p=sddp#/overview).
+1. Log on to the [DSC console](https://yundun.console.aliyun.com/?p=sddp#/overview).

 2. In the left-side navigation pane, choose **Data asset authorization** \> **Data asset authorization**.